Access to justice

 for those in need.

-Student Legal Assistance (SLA) provides free legal information and representation to low-income residents
+Student Legal Assistance (SLA) is a pro-bono legal clinic that provides legal information and representation to low-income residents

 of Calgary and the surrounding area.
 Operating since 1979, SLA is a non-profit, registered charitable organization

-that is staffed primarily by current University of Calgary law students.
-Under the supervision and guidance of
+that is staffed primarily by current University of Calgary law student caseworkers.
+Under the management of the Executive Director

 What we do

 For individuals who qualify for Student Legal Assistance, our Student Caseworkers will be able to provide legal information and representation.
-Caseworkers also volunteer providing on-site outreach services to several Calgary agencies including the Calgary Dream Centre, the Calgary Drop-In Centre, and Alpha House.
+Caseworkers also volunteer providing on-site outreach services to several Calgary agencies including the Calgary Dream Centre, CUPS Calgary, and Alpha House.